 If the surgeon follows surgical protocols and NICE guidelines, they should avoid wrong eye surgery negligence, but you may have a compensation claim if it happens to you.

-A No Win No Fee medical negligence solicitor can look at your case and tell if you have a valid claim for compensation for cataract surgery negligence.
+No Win No Fee medical negligence solicitors can look at your case and tell if you have a valid claim for compensation for cataract surgery negligence.

 Our Process